-When completed, the new LVRT will be an unparalleled experience, spanning the breadth of Vermont from St. Johnsbury to Swanton, and crossing eighteen communities along the route.
-Nearly 100 miles long, the LVRT will be the longest rail trail in New England, offering spectacular vistas and local hospitality and services for hikers, bikers, equestrians, snowmobilers, snowshoers, dog mushers, and cross-country skiers and a host of other users and organizations.
+The Lamoille Valley Rail Trail (LVRT) is an unparalleled experience, spanning the breadth of Vermont from St. Johnsbury to Swanton, and crossing eighteen communities along the route.
+At 93 miles long, the LVRT is the longest rail trail in New England, offering spectacular vistas and local hospitality and services for hikers, bikers, equestrians, snowmobilers, snowshoers, dog mushers, and cross-country skiers and a host of other users and organizations.

 Visit Lamoille Valley Rail Trail online for more information or contact:

 There are multiple parking areas along the LVRT.
 Click on the parking icons on the map for custom directions to each lot.

 Parts of the Lamoille Valley Rail Trail are closed following the July 2023 flooding.
 For updates on which sections are closed, visit the Trail Status page on the Vermont Rail Trail System website.

 Success!
 A new password has been emailed to you.